Noah Thomas (American football)

-Noah Thomas (born January 13, 2004) is an American college football wide receiver for the Georgia Bulldogs of the Southeastern Conference (SEC).
-He previously played for the Texas A&M Aggies.
+Noah Thomas (born January 13, 2004) is an American professional football wide receiver for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Texas A&M Aggies and the Georgia Bulldogs.

 Early life

 Thomas grew up in Pearland, Texas and attended Clear Springs High School.
 He had 63 catches 935 yards and 21 touchdowns as a senior.
 Thomas was rated a four-star recruit and committed to play college football at Texas A&M over offers from Arkansas, Arizona State, Baylor, and Notre Dame.

 College career

 Texas A&M

 Thomas played in 11 games with four starts during his freshman season with the Texas A&M Aggies and caught five passes for 51 yards and two touchdowns.
 In the first game of his sophomore season, he had six receptions for 74 yards and three touchdowns in a 52–10 win against New Mexico.

 Georgia

 On January 7, 2025, Thomas announced his decision to transfer to the University of Georgia to play for the Georgia Bulldogs.